Buying with Michael Tuck

 How do I find a home that is suitable?

 Once you have an idea of how much you can borrow, you can start thinking about the area you would like to live in and the kind or property you can afford.
+Check out our local area guide to find out more about each location!

 Think about transport links and how close you are to shops, restaurants, pubs, schools and your place of work.